francdoc/libximc/examples/test_Java/README.txt

 For run:
-1. To run the example for win32 or win64, you need to register the path to the Java developer's applications in the system paths, then type in the command line: java -classpath libjximc.jar -classpath test_Java.jar ru.ximc.TestJava
+1. To run the example for win32 or win64, you need to install java and register the JDK variable.
+2. Create in the environment variables JDK_HOME and JDK32_HOME with the value C:\Program Files\Java\jdk-9.0.4
+3. Add a value to the Path variable C:\Program Files\Java\jdk-9.0.4\bin

+ Example: JDK is installed in C:\Program Files\Java\jdk-9.0.4 => My Computer -> Properties -> Additional System Parameters -> Environment Variables -> System variables, there we create the variables JDK_HOME and JDK32_HOME with the value C:\Program Files\Java\jdk-9.0.4
+ Adding a value to the Path variable C:\Program Files\Java\jdk-9.0.4\bin

+4. In the example folder, at the command line, type: java -classpath libjximc.jar -classpath test_Java.jar ru.ximc.TestJava

-2. For other platforms, use the compiled folder.
-You may need to copy some dependencies to it.
+5. For other platforms, use the compiled folder.
+You will need to copy the dependencies into it: xiwrapper.dll, libximc.lib, libximc.dll, libximc.def, libjximc.jar, libjximc.dll, keyfile.sqlite, bindy.lib и bindy.dll

 For modify:
 1. Unpack jar:
  jar xvf test_Java.jar ru META-INF